will62794/spectacle/README.md

 ```
 from the root directory.
 This will start up a local server for the app at [`127.0.0.1:8000`](http://127.0.0.1:8000).

-Another local usage pattern is to use Spectacle to explore a local specification that you may be working on (e.g. in a separate code editor).
+Another common pattern is to use Spectacle to explore a local specification that you may be working on (e.g. in a separate code editor).
 To do this, you can clone the repo and instead run
 ```
 python3 serve.py --local_dir /path/to/local/specs/dir
 ```